Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Common Mistakes When Eating More Fiber

-If your current diet is low in fiber, suddenly eating a lot of beans, lentils, chia seeds, and vegetables may cause bloating or discomfort.
-Increase fiber gradually over several days or weeks.
+The first mistake is adding too much fiber too quickly.
+If your current diet is low in fiber, suddenly eating a lot of beans, lentils, chia seeds, and vegetables may cause bloating, gas, or stomach discomfort.
+Increase gradually over several days or weeks.

+The third mistake is ignoring calories from healthy foods.
 High-fiber foods are healthy, but some are still calorie-dense.
-Avocado, nuts, seeds, hummus, and quinoa can support a healthy diet, but portions still matter for weight loss.
+Avocado, nuts, seeds, hummus, quinoa, and chickpeas can support a healthy diet, but portions still matter for weight loss.

 How Much Fiber Should You Eat Per Day?